itsmagu/NU8/README.md

 A library that reads binary files according to my "encoding".
 # Also Not Done yet
 Work in progress...
 If you want to read about the development head into the './docs' folder.
+In it's current state it works but is no more then a proof of concept and not yet ready for production or even consumption as a lib.
+I do intend to update this over time as I will use it for other projects!
 ## But why
 I trust computer but not software engineers and thus I had a religious moment in the shower where a magic seal told me to create this.
 ## The real why